-- 40. The representative of Jordan said that any business registered in Jordan could engage in importation provided it possessed a valid import card.
-Foreign companies, i.e. companies not registered in Jordan, did not have the right to import for commercial purposes.
-Foreign ownership in enterprises engaged in trade and trading services could not exceed 50 per cent, and the minimum foreign capital requirement amounted to JD 50,000 (except for public shareholding companies). - 41.
-Import cards were issued automatically to importers by the Trade Directorate in the Ministry of Industry and Trade after the importer had received a certificate of registration from the Importer's Registration at the Ministry of Industry and Trade.
+- 45. Commercial trade could be effected by companies or sole proprietorships having specified "engaging in trade activities" among their objectives at the time of registration.
+In this respect, Jordanian legislation distinguished between Jordanian (including foreign-owned) companies and foreign companies.
+Jordanian companies were companies established and registered in Jordan, and having Jordan as the principal place of operation.
+According to the Non-Jordanian Investment Promotion Regulation for 1997, foreign equity in a Jordanian company engaged in trade and trading services (including distribution services and import/export for commercial purposes) could not exceed 50 per cent.
+In addition, foreign investors in a Jordanian trade and trading services company were required to deposit minimum JD 50,000 with a Jordanian bank to effect the registration of such a company.
+A foreign company, such as a branch of a company incorporated abroad, could be registered for trade and trading services in Jordan, in which case the minimum capital requirement of JD 50,000 would not apply.
+Registration could be either temporary, for the purpose of implementing a specific project or tender in Jordan, or permanent.
+However, permanent registration of foreign companies carrying out regular business in Jordan was subject to an economic needs test. - 46.
+Individuals, Jordanian or foreign, did not have the right to import or export for commercial purposes.
+However, a Jordanian natural person could register a "sole proprietorship", an option which was not available to foreigners wishing to engage in commercial trade.
+Imports or exports for non-commercial purposes (own use) could be effected by Jordanian companies regardless of the level of foreign equity, foreign companies registered in Jordan, or domestic or foreign individuals.
+Imports for own use would be limited to items relevant to attain the stated objectives of the entities concerned. - 47.
+A firm engaging in importation and exportation for commercial purposes was required to hold a valid import card, as stipulated in the Import and Export Regulations No. 74 of 1993.
+Import cards were issued automatically by the Trade Directorate in the Ministry of Industry and Trade after the importer had received a certificate of registration from the Importer's Registration at the Ministry of Industry and Trade.
 An application for registration in the Importer's Registration should be accompanied by a valid profession licence and include information such as the name, address, capital and trade name of the company or enterprise.
 Profession licences were issued to natural and legal persons registered in Jordan which were members of the Chamber of Commerce or Chamber of Industry, and which had had their premises inspected/approved by the local municipality.
-Membership in the Chamber of Commerce or Chamber of Industry was automatic provided membership fees were paid. - 42.
+Membership in the Chamber of Commerce or Chamber of Industry was automatic provided membership fees were paid. - 48.
 The registration certificate of a company or merchant should be attached to the application for individual enterprises, whose capital should not be less than JD 5,000.
 Provided the documentation was in order, the import card would be issued within 30 minutes at no cost.
 The card was valid for one year (ending on 28 February), and could be renewed annually subject to the usual documentation requirements, including a renewed profession licence.
 An import card could not be cancelled.
-The Ministry could not refuse an application for an import card. - 43.
-Identical criteria applied for import cards issued to all persons, entities and institutions regardless of nationality and economic sector.
-Entities needing an import licence according to the information provided in [paragraph 67 below] could use this licence in lieu of the import card. - 44.
-The import card provided the importer with a special number and a special file which facilitated the clearance of imported goods through customs.
-Goods could also be imported without a valid import card, but would then be subject to a fine equal to 5 per cent of the value of the imported goods.
-This fine was applied evenly to imports from all sources.
-Imported personal effects were not affected by this provision as these were cleared unconditionally by customs.
+The Ministry could not refuse an application for an import card.